harvardartmuseums/api-docs/sections/classification.md

 # Classification

 Contains information on the classifications used to categorize items in the Harvard Art Museums collections.
-Classifications are created and assigned by Harvard Art Museums curators.
+Classification labels are created and assigned by Harvard Art Museums curators.

 ## Get Classifications